ucd-os-chartreuse-s18/pintos-project2/DOC_p2.md

 ```

 ##### B2: Describe how file descriptors are associated with open files.
 Are file descriptors unique within the entire OS or just within a single process?

+A file descriptor is a unique identifier for an open file.
+A file opened multiple
+times is associated with multiple file descriptors, so it is important to note
+that there is a difference between a "file" and an "open file".
+Two different
+open files may reference the same file.
+Note: `file` as it is defined in file.c
+is an "open file".
+It is easier to see the relationship when you realize a file
+holds a pointer to an inode, while that inode has a variable `open_cnt` to see
+how many times that particular file is open.
+Different "open files" also have
+different file positions.

+I decided to make file descriptors unique just within a single process.
+I thought
+about doing it statically, but then we'd have to synchronize incrementing it.
+Organizing file descriptors makes it so that processes cannot share the same
+"open files", which I am fine with.
+I guess one exception would be stdin and
+stdout, which have the same fd for all processes.

 __---- ALGORITHMS ----__